scutan90/DeepLearning-500-questions/README-en.md

    (Into the group, after the MD version is added, improved, and submitted, it is easier to enter the group and enjoy sharing knowledge to help others.)

-   Into the "Deep Learning 500 Questions" wechat group please add WeChat Client 1: HQJ199508212176 Client 2: Xuwumin1203 Client 3: tianyuzy
+   Into the "Deep Learning 500 Questions" WeChat group please add WeChat Client 1: HQJ199508212176 Client 2: Xuwumin1203 Client 3: tianyuzy

 3. Markdown reader recommendation: https://typora.io/ Free and support for mathematical formulas is better.